cemcakir06/masamarka-privacy-policy/privacy-policy.md

 Create and manage user accounts

-Authenticate users securely
+Authenticate users

-Process and transmit restaurant orders
+Transmit restaurant orders

-Communicate regarding orders and accounts
+Communicate with users

-Ensure system security and reliability
+Ensure system security

 Comply with legal obligations

-No marketing communications are sent without explicit consent.
+No marketing messages are sent without explicit consent.

 6. Third-Party Service Providers

-Masamarka does not sell or rent personal data.
-Limited data sharing occurs only as necessary:
+We do not sell or rent personal data.

+Limited data sharing may occur with:

-WhatsApp Business (Meta): OTP and order notifications
+WhatsApp Business (Meta) – OTP and order communication

-Google Maps SDK: Displaying restaurant locations
+Google Maps SDK – restaurant location display

-Payment Providers: Processing card payments
+Licensed banks/payment providers – payment processing

-Legal Authorities: When legally required
+Legal authorities when required by law

 7. Data Security

-Personal data is stored on secure Masamarka servers with appropriate technical and organizational safeguards.
+Personal data is stored on secure servers and protected against unauthorized access.

-In the event of a data breach, affected users and authorities will be notified as required by law.
+In the event of a data breach, affected users and authorities will be notified as required by applicable law.

 8. Data Retention

-Data is retained while the account remains active and as necessary to provide services.
-Upon account deletion, personal data is permanently deleted unless retention is legally required.
+Data is retained while the account is active.

+Upon account deletion, personal data is permanently deleted unless legal retention is required.

 9. Your Rights

-Users have the right to access, correct, delete, restrict, or object to the processing of their personal data in accordance with applicable law.
+Under applicable law, you have the right to:

+Access your personal data

+Correct inaccurate data

+Request deletion

+Restrict or object to processing

 10. Children’s Privacy

-Masamarka is not intended for individuals under the age of 13 and does not knowingly collect personal data from children.
+Masamarka is not intended for individuals under 13 years of age.

+11. Changes

+We may update this Privacy Policy periodically.
+Changes are reflected in the “Last Updated” date.

-11. Contact
+12. Contact

 Email: info@arinsol.com.tr

-Data Controller:
-Arinsol Artificial Intelligence Technology and IT Inc.
+Masamarka Privacy Team
+Arinsol Yapay Zeka Teknoloji ve Bilişim A.Ş.
-Üniversiteler Mahallesi, İhsan Doğramacı Bulvarı
+Üniversiteler Mahallesi, İhsan Doğramacı Bulvarı, No:31, İç Kapı No:20 Ankara, Türkiye
-No: 31, Inner Door No: 20
-Ankara, Türkiye